 Pediatricians and other general health care providers.
 Even as the nation makes progress in dental utilization rates, it remains true that more children see a pediatrician each year than a dentist.
 Pediatricians can play important roles in children’s oral health care by providing oral health screenings, applying fluoride varnish and referring children to oral health providers for treatment needs.
 Many oral*

 Every child enrolled in Medicaid or CHIP has dental coverage.
 As coverage expanded over the years, pediatric dental uninsured rates are now the lowest they have ever been.
 In Medicaid, all covered children receive dental insurance through the Early, Periodic Screening, Diagnostic and Treatment (EPSDT) benefit.
 The minimum benefits must cover:

 - Dental health maintenance

-For states that adopted a CHIP Medicaid expansion program, benefits must align with Medicaid’s Early, Periodic, Screening, Diagnostic and Treatment (EPSDT) benefit.
+For states that adopted the first method, a CHIP Medicaid expansion program, benefits must align with Medicaid’s Early, Periodic, Screening, Diagnostic and Treatment (EPSDT) benefit.
 This coverage must include relief of pain and infections, teeth restoration and dental health maintenance.

-States that administer a CHIP program separate from Medicaid have two options for dental coverage:
+For states that administer a CHIP program separate from Medicaid, there are two methods for dental coverage:

-- Provide a package of dental benefits that satisfies the minimal requirements defined in the CHIP Reauthorization Act of 2009 (CHIPRA).
+- States can provide a package of dental benefits that satisfy the minimal requirements defined in the CHIP Reauthorization Act of 2009 (CHIPRA).
 Under this option, programs must “prevent disease and promote oral health, restore oral structures to health and function, and treat emergency conditions.”

-- Provide a benchmark dental benefit package equivalent to services offered by the state’s most popular commercial insurer.
+- States can provide a benchmark dental benefit package equivalent to services offered by the state’s most popular commercial insurer.

 Source of Dental Benefits, Ages 2-18, 2000-2013